 TORS OF DARTMOOR

-This is a new collection of work for 2020.
+This is a new collection of work begun in 2020.

-Over the past couple of years since moving to Devon, whenever we’ve had chance we’ve enjoyed many family walks on Dartmoor and are gradually getting familiar with what is a surprisingly vast area – with lots to discover.
+Over the past few years since moving to Devon, whenever we’ve had chance we’ve enjoyed many family walks on Dartmoor and are gradually getting familiar with what is a surprisingly vast area – with lots to discover.

 In particular I am intrigued by the fascinating granite rock formations known as the Tors.
 There are apparently over 160 of them, so I’ve still got quite a few to climb yet!

-Over lockdown I’ve been studying these fantastic structures more closely, and developing a new collection of work.
-The photos above show Saddle Tor and Great Staple Tor which are featured in some of the new designs.
+During the first lockdown in March 2020 I began studying these fantastic structures more closely, and developing a new collection of work.
+The photos above show Great Staple Tor and Emsworthy Rocks near Saddle Tor which are featured in some of the new designs.

 I’m using a ‘mosaic’ style to represent the interlocking rock forms.
 I individually cut, shape and colour each piece, adding extra texture with my flatbed diamond grinder, and then reassemble them a bit like a jigsaw.